 Net Promoter Score® (NPS®) Survey helps you get the data that you need to analyze customer satisfaction and to predict business growth.
 The Net Promoter Score® is calculated based on asking customers a single question that predicts the probability of both retention and advocacy: “How likely is it that you would recommend this product/company to a friend or colleague?”
 Respondents rate their answers on a scale from 0 to 10.

-To learn how to create an NPS® survey, read the article Create NPS® Survey Engagements.
+To learn how to create an NPS® survey, refer to the article Create NPS® Survey Engagements from the Additional Resources section.

 Analyze NPS® Results